-General Terms of the Notes Issuer Mitsubishi UFJ Financial Group, Inc. page of this prospectus supplement and in accordance with the terms set forth elsewhere in this prospectus supplement and the accompanying prospectus.
-September 13, 2016 Each series of Notes, when issued, will constitute direct, unconditional, unsubordinated and unsecured obligations of the Company and rank senior to all of the existing and future subordinated debt of the Company and equally in right of payment with all of the existing and future unsecured and unsubordinated debt of the Company (except for statutorily preferred exceptions).
+Ranking of the Notes Each series of Notes, when issued, will constitute direct, unconditional, unsubordinated and unsecured obligations of the Company and rank senior to all of the existing and future subordinated debt of the Company and equally in right of payment with all of the existing and future unsecured and unsubordinated debt of the Company (except for statutorily preferred exceptions).
 Each series of Notes will be effectively subordinated to any secured indebtedness incurred by the Company to the extent of the value of the assets securing the same.
 See also "Risk Factors-Risks Related to the Senior Debt Securities-The senior debt securities will be structurally subordinated to the liabilities of MUFG's subsidiaries, including BTMU and MUTB." in the accompanying prospectus.

-Each series of Notes will be in denominations of \$200,000 or integral Minimum denomination multiples of \$1,000 in excess thereof.
-No Notes will be sold in the offering to any purchaser unless the purchaser purchases at least \$200,000 in principal amount of a series of Notes.
-Additional amounts All payments of principal and interest in respect of the Notes will be made without withholding or deduction for or on account of withholding taxes imposed by or within Japan, unless such withholding or deduction is required by law.
+Minimum denomination Each series of Notes will be in denominations of \$2,000 or integral multiples of \$1,000 in excess thereof.
+No Notes will be sold in the offering to any purchaser unless the purchaser purchases at least made without withholding or deduction for or on account of withholding taxes imposed by or within Japan, unless such withholding or deduction is required by law.
 Interest payments on the Notes generally will be subject to Japanese withholding tax with certain exceptions.
-See "Taxation-Japanese Taxation" in the accompanying prospectus.
+See "Japanese Taxation."
 If the payments are subject to Japanese withholding tax, the Company will pay such additional amounts (subject to certain exceptions) in respect of Japanese taxes as will result in the payment of amounts otherwise receivable absent any deduction or withholding on account of such Japanese taxes.
-See "Description of the Senior Debt Securities-Payment of Additional Amounts" in the accompanying prospectus.
-References to principal or interest in respect of the Notes shall be deemed to include any additional amounts which may be payable as set forth in the Indenture.
+See "Description of Senior Debt Securities-Payment of Additional Amounts" in the accompanying prospectus.